PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] People Ops (Specialist): Using the template, send new team member the UK payroll form and New Starter Checklist (only if the new team member does not have a P45) to complete (this can be found in the Google Drive/UK Documents folder).
 Fill in as much information as possible from BambooHR and stage in HelloSign for signature.
 Cc People Ops and Vistra (email address is located on the Payroll form)
 1. [ ] New Team Member: Once you have received the payroll form please fill in the missing details and sign.
 This form will then be sent electronically to GitLab's payroll provider Vistra.
 If you have a P45 from your previous company please post this to Vistra at the address at the bottom of the payroll form.
 If you don't have a P45 then you must complete the New Starter Checklist and post this to Vistra.
 1. [ ] People Ops (Specialist): Once the payroll form has been completed and signed by the new team member file the document in BambooHR under Documents/Payroll Forms.
-1. [ ] New Team Member: Read through the [AXA PPP Brochure](https://drive.google.com/a/gitlab.com/file/d/0Bwy71gCp1WgtUXcxeFBaM0MyT00/view?usp=sharing) and let peopleops know if you would like to join the medical insurance scheme.
+1. [ ] New Team Member: Read through the [AXA PPP Brochure](https://drive.google.com/a/gitlab.com/file/d/0Bwy71gCp1WgtUXcxeFBaM0MyT00/view?usp=sharing) and let People Ops know if you would like to join the medical insurance scheme.
 This does not currently include dental or optical care.
 Please also note that this is a P11d taxable benefit.

 #### For employees in Belgium only (GitLab BV)